Top 10 Best Sites

 Don’t make the mistake of assuming you’ve got your guy all figured out.
 Even if you’ve been with “his type” before, don’t jump to conclusions.

 Think about exactly what he’s said about your relationship.
-Avoid “reading” into what he’s said or done.
+Avoid reading too much into what he’s said or done.
 You shouldn’t put words in his mouth.

 When you talk, ask him what kind of commitment he IS willing to make at this point in your relationship.
 Be specific and say, “I’m not in a rush, but I’d like to know if you’re willing to be monogamous and date exclusively?”